Biltmore Homespun: From Raw Wool to Finished Fabric

 At Biltmore Industries, weaving was done on large handlooms by skilled artisans.
 Weaving on a loom is the process of turning yarn into fabric by interlacing two sets of threads.
 The vertical threads, called the warp, are tightly stretched across the loom.
 The horizontal threads, called the weft, are woven over and under the warp using a shuttle (shown below in the weaver’s right hand).

-To create each row of fabric, the weaver uses foot pedals (called treadles) to lift specific warp threads, forming a space called the shed.
+To create each row of fabric, the weaver uses foot pedals, called treadles, to lift specific warp threads, forming a space known as the shed.
 The shuttle passes the weft thread through the shed, and a tool called the beater pushes the thread into place.
 By repeating this process row by row, the fabric slowly takes shape.

 Biltmore Industries employee Willis Harwood weaving on the loom.